 To be clear, Wood and Wilson’s article is based on their involvement in an interdisciplinary committee across scientific disciplines.
 “No crisis” may be a reasonable verdict for all sciences.
 After all, the natural sciences are making tremendous progress and the only question is whether their advances will destroy or save the planet, but there is no doubt that advances in the natural sciences have made humans de facto rulers of this planets.

-However, knowing that cancer raters are low is not comforting news for a cancer patient.
+But we cannot generalize from the natural science to the social science or social psychology more specifically.
 So, the real question for social psychologists is whether there is a crisis in social psychology.
 Wood and Wilson do not have much to say about this issue, but they make the trivial and misleading observation that “the goal of science is not, and ought not to be, for all results to be replicable” (p.
 28).

 Why is this true and trivial?
 After all, all scientists acknowledge that we only do studies to test hypotheses that are not already known to be true.
 This means, we will sometimes test a false hypothesis (e.g., Extraverts can guess above chance which underwear I am going to pick for my first day of classes.)
 Sometimes, our data will give us the wrong answer, which is called a false positive or a type-I error.
 The whole point of statistical significance testing, which social psychologists routinely do in their journals, is to keep the rate of such false discoveries at an acceptable minimum.